-Article 5 Supplementary Regulations Applicable to Particular Uses
+ARTICLE V Supplementary Regulations Applicable to Particular Uses

-§ 140-23 Recreational Vehicles, Campgrounds and RV Parks.
+§ 140-23.
+Recreational vehicles, Campgrounds and RV parks.

-- A. Annual permit. - (1) No person, partnership, association, limited liability or other company or corporation, being the owner, user, operator or occupant of any land within the Town of Rochester, shall use or allow the use of such land for a campground or RV park or any other form of camping regulated herein unless a permit has been obtained as herein provided. - (2) The Town Code Enforcement Officer of the Town of Rochester shall issue a permit after approval of the application by the Town Planning Board pursuant to Special Use procedures.
-Such application shall be also be subject to Site Plan Review.
+- A. Annual permit. - (1) No person, partnership, association, limited liability or other company or corporation, being the owner, user, operator, or occupant of any land within the Town of Rochester, shall use or allow the use of such land for a campground or RV park or any other form of camping regulated herein unless a permit has been obtained as herein provided. - (2) The Town Code Enforcement Officer of the Town of Rochester shall issue a permit after approval of the application by the Town Planning Board pursuant to special use procedures.
+Such application shall also be subject to site plan review.
 Said permit shall be effective from the date of issuance until surrendered by the licensee or revoked by the Code Enforcement Officer. - (3) No permit shall be issued until the Code Enforcement Officer has received a written application from the applicant, the required fee as herein provided and approval of the application, plans and specifications by the Ulster County Department of Health. - (4) All licenses issued hereunder shall be valid until March 31 of the following year.
 No later than January 1 of each year, applicants shall request or apply for renewal of such licenses.
 The Town Code Enforcement Officer shall inspect the premises to ensure continued compliance with this section.
 A finding of such compliance shall entitle the applicant to an automatic renewal subject only to such fees as may be required.
-However, the Town Planning Board shall, subject to a public hearing, approve, disapprove or approve with modifications any renewal that involves proposed changes in the facilities or major changes in the operations connected with the RV park or campground. - (5) Any person holding a permit for a campground or RV park who desires to add additional lots or spaces to such park shall file an application for a supplemental permit.
+However, the Town Planning Board shall, subject to a public hearing, approve, disapprove, or approve with modifications any renewal that involves proposed changes in the facilities or major changes in the operations connected with the RV park or campground. - (5) Any person holding a permit for a campground or RV park who desires to add additional lots or spaces to such park shall file an application for a supplemental permit.
 The application for such supplemental permit must be accompanied by 10 sets of plans and specifications and shall be filed and processed as provided herein for new campgrounds or parks. - (6) Each application for a new or supplemental campground or RV park permit shall be in writing and signed by the applicant.
-The Code Enforcement Officer shall promptly transmit copies of the application and plans to the Town Planning Board, which shall review the application pursuant to the Special Use and Site Plan Review requirements herein.
-The Code Enforcement Officer, within 30 days of the filing of the Planning Board's action with respect to Special Use and Site Plan Review, shall issue the permit.
-Each permit application shall be accompanied by site plans and other data as shall be required herein for Special Use and Site Plan Review applications. - (7) The applicant, for any new permit or transfer, shall pay the Town a fee as shall be established modified from time to time by resolution of the Town Board.
+The Code Enforcement Officer shall promptly transmit copies of the application and plans to the Town Planning Board, which shall review the application pursuant to the special use and site plan review requirements herein.
+The Code Enforcement Officer, within 30 days of the filing of the Planning Board's action with respect to special use and site plan review, shall issue the permit.
+Each permit application shall be accompanied by site plans and other data as shall be required herein for special use and site plan review applications. - (7) The applicant, for any new permit or transfer, shall pay the Town a fee as shall be established and modified from time to time by resolution of the Town Board.